JammerRaccoon/JammerRaccoon/README.md

 Made this for my Pony Town, if you see me in game feel free to say hi !!
 I'm looking to make friends so please chat with me lol :)
-I give out my discord (if it's not already on my pony) if you'd like to add me
+I give out my discord (if it's not already on my pony) if you'd like to add me I'm usually almost all the time offtab, I sit and play when I have nothing going on at my slow office job!
+Don't be afraid to whisper me, I might be a bit slow to type back since I'm either AFK or working :P

 Leave something on my StrawPage if you'd like! :D I read them!